 Musical Theater is a style that began in America and is an essential part of a high schooler’s music education.
 It’s a fun part, as well!
-I have chosen some musicals for you to enjoy that have been made into film versions.
+I have chosen some musicals for high school to enjoy that have been made into film versions.
 If you can see these live, though, do it!
-Enjoy today 15 Must-See Movie Musicals for High School Students.
+Enjoy 15 Must-See Movie Musicals for High School Students.
 (The dates listed below are when the films were released, not when the musical was first performed.)

 Singing in the Rain

 The Story: Don Lockwood (an actor) and Cosmo (his musical friend) are working in silent movies in the 1920’s when “talkies” suddenly come on the scene.
 They come up with a scheme to save their studio by turning a recent movie into a talking film.
 One of the best features of Singing in the Rain is the tap dancing by Gene Kelly and Donald O’Connor.
 Debbie Reynolds also stars in it.

 The Story: Set in New York City, the men are constantly on the look-out for (illegal) opportunities to gamble.
 The local Salvation Army mission is trying to rescue them from this sin.
 Nathan Detroit bets Sky Masterson that he can’t take one of the ladies from the mission to Havana, Cuba for dinner.
 Meanwhile, Nathan’s fiance Adelaide is trying to get him to marry her.
 (The movie stars Frank Sinatra and Marlon Brando.)

 Famous Song: “Sit Down You’re Rocking the Boat” (1955)

 The Story: Eliza Dolittle, who is a Cockney girl who sells flowers on the street, is taken to a famous phoneticist’s home to be taught how to speak properly.
 She is then put into upper-class society to see if she can be found out.
 (The movie stars Audrey Hepburn and Rex Harrison.)